INF800/whoami/_posts/algorithms/2022-08-28-background.md

 ## Background

-We will follow a book by *Antti Laaksonen* named *Guide to Competitive Programming - Learning & Improving algorithms through contests.*
+We will follow a book by *Antti Laaksonen* named *Guide to Competitive Programming - Learning & Improving Algorithms Through Contests.*

 At [CSES problem set page](https://cses.fi/problemset/) you may find practice problems arranged in the order of difficulty level.